-While the bulk of these schemes are based on a Lie group action (cf. [IMKNZ00]) on the assignment manifold, which enables to apply established theory and algorithms for the numerical integration of ODEs that evolve in an Euclidean space [HNW08], the linearity of the ODE (1.1) specifically allows to represent its solution in closed form by the Duhamel (or variation-of-constants) formula [Tes12].
+While the bulk of these schemes rely on established theory and algorithms for the numerical integration of ODEs that evolve in a Euclidean space [HNW08], due to the observation that addition in the tangent space in connection with the exponential map constitutes a Lie group action on the assignment manifold (cf. [IMKNZ00]), a representation of the solution to the linear ODE (1.1) in closed form is given by the Duhamel (or variation-of-constants) formula [Tes12].
 Corresponding extensions to nonlinear ODEs rely on exponential integration [HOS09, HO10].
-Iteration (1.6) combines a corresponding iterative scheme and the tangent-space based parametrization (1.3) of the linearized assignment flow.
+The scheme (1.6) combines a corresponding iterative scheme and the tangent-space based parametrization (1.3) of the linearized assignment flow.